JereKuusela/valheim-expand_world/publish/README.md

 - Sector begin percentage: The start of the sector.
 - Sector end percentage: The end of the sector.

-Note: The order of biomes is Ocean, Ashlands, Mountain (from altitude), Deep north, Mountain, Swamp, Mistlands, Plains, Black forest, Meadows and finally the biome defined by "Default biome" setting.
+Note: The order of biomes is Ocean, Ashlands, Mountain (from altitude), Deep north, Mountain, Swamp, Mistlands, Plains, Black forest, Meadows and finally the biome defined by `Default biome` setting.

 For sectors:
 - South: 0